Supermrk/Fusion-API/README.md

 * Alfredo - Helped with testing.
 * Woofy - For helping with the camera features.
 * Vol - For giving us permission to use these scripts, as well as giving us tons of Primetime and Playoff games.
-* XSTNS & Bayton - For creating Football Fusion and for giving us permission to use scripts for the purpose of streaming.
+* XSTNS & Bay - For creating Football Fusion and for giving us permission to use scripts for the purpose of streaming.
 * Arvoria - For creating the Firebase Roblox Wrapper, Robase.

 ---